French, Malian forces fight Islamist rebels in Gao

 "The driver and another man were killed.
 Two other people were injured," he added.

-A French defense ministry official confirmed there had been a car bomb but said it did not appear that French troops, based at the town's airport, had been targeted.
+A French defence ministry official confirmed there had been a car bomb but said it did not appear that French troops, based at the town's airport, had been targeted.

 Earlier this week, a French soldier was killed in heavy fighting north of Kidal, where French and Chadian troops are hunting Islamists in the Adrar des Ifoghas mountains, which border Algeria.